MystenLabs/sui/doc/src/doc-updates/sui-breaking-changes.md

 ---

 **[API breaking change]** - To reduce the size of Sui Full node synchronization payloads, this release removes events from `TransactionEffect`.
-The events are still included in the `SuiTransactionBlockResponse` returned by `sui_getTransaction` and `sui_submitTransaction` endpoints.
+The events are still included in the `SuiTransactionBlockResponse` returned by `sui_getTransactionBlock` and `sui_submitTransaction` endpoints.
 For more information, see [PR 7822](https://github.com/MystenLabs/sui/pull/7822).

 ---